 What is rel=”nofollow”?

-The rel=”nofollow” attribute provides a way for web pages to show search engines not to follow that link.
+The rel=”nofollow” attribute value provides a way for web pages to show search engines not to follow that link.
 This

 <meta> tag section to prevent all links on the page from being followed: